We’re an informal alternative to the courts and we make decisions fairly and reasonably.

 - the financial business agrees to us being involved

-- the financial business didn’t tell the customer that they should contact us within six months
+- the financial business didn’t tell the customer that they should contact us within 6 months

-In addition, we normally can’t look at complaints relating to events that happened more than six years ago.
-In these cases, we can only help if they made their complaint within three years of becoming aware (or when you should reasonably have become aware) they had reason to complain.
+In addition, we normally can’t look at complaints relating to events that happened more than 6 years ago.
+In these cases, we can only help if you made their complaint within 3 years of becoming aware (or when you should reasonably have become aware) you had reason to complain.

-If your small business has lost out financially, we’ll look to put it back in the position it would be in if the financial business you’ve complained about hadn’t made a mistake.
+If your small business has lost out financially, we’ll look to put it back in the position it would be in if the financial business hadn’t made a mistake.

-We can ask a financial business to pay compensation, and we might decide they should also pay costs and interest on top of this.
+We can ask a financial business to pay compensation, and we might decide they should also pay costs and interest on top.